OneBitSoftware/TeamStore/DevNotes.md

 ## Data Protection API Key - Database Encryption

 ASP.NET Core authentication and cookies use it's normal key DP API.
-We use a seperate key for DB encryption before writing to the DB.
+We use a seperate key for DB encryption before writing to the DB and leave ASP.NET to deal with cookies.
-This key must be managed securely.
+This DB key must be managed securely.

 This key is stored in the [ProjectRoot]\Keys folder.